barbaraeguche/pawsitive/readme.md

 # paw squad 🐾
-paw squad is a pet adoption platform where users can adopt and rehome pets seamlessly. it features authentication, session management, and state management to ensure a smooth user experience, powered by prisma db for efficient data handling.
+a pet adoption platform where users can adopt and rehome pets seamlessly. it features authentication, session management, and state management to ensure a smooth user experience, powered by prisma db for efficient data handling.